Tanay1998/Pixlr/README.md

 ## Description

-ThemLIGHTS is a LED display mod for Moto Z. You can display various animated graphics, texts, and brighter flash lights using ThemLIGHTS smart LED display.
+ThemLIGHTS is an Android application designed to with a custom Moto Mods LED module for the Moto Z smartphone.
+With the app running on a Moto Z with our custom Moto Mods LED module, users can display various animated LED graphics, texts, and brighter flash lights.

+Powered by Arduino, the custom Moto Mods LED display module display changes based on the interaction from the ThemLIGHTS app.